Jaanwar (1999 film): Plot

 Seven years later, Raju has grown up and starts to attend school.
 Mamta, who is the school's trustee, meets Raju and bonds with him, not realising that he is her son.
 She showers him with gifts, which angers Babu, as he feels that his son is being enticed away from him with material things.
 Abdul is released from prison and goes home to Sultan, who assumed that Badshah was imprisoned as well.
 Abdul concludes that Badshah had stolen the money from the deal and abandoned him in jail.
 Sultan calls for revenge and wants Badshah to return to work for him.
 Abdul tracks down Sapna, who now works as a bar dancer in a nightclub, and finds out that she does not know where Badshah is either.
 Soon, Abdul finds out about Badshah's new identity and confronts him about the money and his disappearance.
-Babu meets Sultan and tells him to forget their past and leave him alone, but Sultan refuses.
+Babu meets Sultan and tells him to forget his past and leave him alone, but Sultan refuses.
 Having followed Abdul, Inspector Pradhan arrives at Babu's house and meets Raju.
-He is impressed with the character of the young boy and decides not to pursue Badshah anymore.
-After a school concert, Aaditya gives Raju a lift home and comes across his childhood pictures, causing him to realise that Raju is his son.
+He is impressed with the character of the young boy and decides not to pursue Babu anymore.
+After a school concert, Aditya gives Raju a lift home and comes across his childhood pictures, causing him to realise that Raju is his son.
 He invites Babu to his home and pleads for the return of his son, but Babu cannot bear to be separated from Raju and refuses.
 Abdul tries to persuade Sapna to kill Badshah to avenge her humiliation, but she is unable to do so after she overhears Mamta pleading with Babu to return her son.
-Desperate for the return of his son, Aaditya takes Babu to court and wins the right to have Raju in his and Mamta's full custody.
-Realising that their son is unhappy with his new life, Aaditya and Mamta take Raju to visit Babu, but he is kidnapped by Sultan's men during the trip.
+Desperate for the return of his son, Aditya takes Babu to court and wins the right to have Raju in his and Mamta's full custody.
+Realising that their son is unhappy with his new life, Aditya and Mamta take Raju to visit Babu, but he is kidnapped by Sultan's men during the trip.

 Babu goes to save Raju, but is outnumbered and trapped in a cage.
 Sultan intends to torture Babu by hurting Raju, using his two dogs.
 Babu manages to free himself and saves Raju from the dogs, killing Abdul and Sultan in the process.
-Badshah reunites with Sapna, and they decide to live with Aaditya and Mamta, in order to collectively raise Raju.
+Babu reunites with Sapna, and they decide to live with Aditya and Mamta in order to collectively raise Raju.